Sterophonick/omega-de-kernel/README.md

 1. Copy the SYSTEM and BACKUP folder to the root of the SD Card.
 2. Move your IMGS, SAVER, RTS, and PATCH folders to SYSTEM.
-3. If you want the light theme, copy ezkernel-light.bin to the root of the SD Card.
-If you want the dark thing, do the same with ezkernel-dark.bin
+3. Copy omega-de-kernel-main.gba to the root of the SD Card.
 4. Rename the new kernel file to ezkernel.bin
+5. For Rev. B Omega DE carts unzip the RevB_update_FW7.zip and copy the RevB_update_FW7.gba to the root of your microsdcard
-5. You're done!
+6. You're done!

 ## Registered file types:
 ### Game ROMs